 In most fire departments the selection of new personnel is a very competitive process.
 The chance of selection is based on such variables as the reputation of the organization, the nature of the economy, and the availability of alternatives for those who like this type of work.

 Improving your chances of selection as a firefighter:

 Given the competitive nature of the fire service hiring process, here are some suggestions on improving your chances:

 Stay in the education process.
 If still in high school, stay there and graduate.
 If graduated from high school, go to college and get all the education you can.
-An associate (2-year) degree will soon be a minimum standard for entry into the fire service.
 Any college program is better than none, but we think that our program should be the most helpful.
 Regardless of your choice, take this activity seriously: You are spending good time and money to go to college.
 Make the most out of it, learn all you can, and establish a good record for yourself.